eternal-flame-AD/px_helper/README.md

   - "work_subtitle": subtitle or comment of this work
   - "work_resolution": $"{width}x{height}"
   - "work_time": submission time of this work
-  - "manga_seq": Only in manga work.
+  - "image_seq": Only in multi-pic work.
 The sequence number of this image in the work, 'cover' for the cover image.
   - "bookmarked": whether you have bookmarked this work
   - "referer": referer needed to download this image
   - "url": url of the image